 Current smartphones can support the Bluetooth 4.0 protocol.
 In the future, when smartphones support the Bluetooth 5.1 protocol, they can take advantage of a new feature for direction finding, which is capable of also measuring the direction of the beacon, which can help improve the positioning accuracy significantly.

-BLE signals contain metadata which is processed and used to determine the user’s location.
-There are two popular protocols for BLE communication, iBeacon and Eddystone.
+BLE signals contain metadata that is processed and used to determine the user’s location.
+There are two popular protocols for BLE communication, iBeacon, and Eddystone.

 iBeacon Metadata (Received):

 - MAC address (unique ID for each beacon – only available on Android)

 - Proximity UUID (identifier for a collection of beacons)